(527603) 2007 VJ305

-' (provisional designation ') is an extreme trans-Neptunian object from the extended scattered disc on a highly eccentric orbit in the outermost region of the Solar System.
+' is an extreme trans-Neptunian object from the extended scattered disc on a highly eccentric orbit in the outermost region of the Solar System.
 It measures approximately 250 km in diameter.
 The reddish extended scattered disc object belongs to the group of extreme trans-Neptunian objects.
 It was discovered on 4 November 2007 by astronomers Andrew Becker, Andrew Puckett and Jeremy Kubica at the Apache Point Observatory in New Mexico, United States.

 Orbit and classification

 orbits the Sun at a distance of 35.1–347 AU once every 2640 years and 11 months (964,601 days; semi-major axis of 191.1 AU).
 Its orbit has an exceptionally high eccentricity of 0.82 and an inclination of 12° with respect to the ecliptic.
 The body's observation arc begins with a precovery taken during the Sloan Digital Sky Survey at Apache Point in November 2000.
 It has a minimum orbital intersection distance with Neptune of 5.4 AU.

 It belongs to a small group of detached objects with perihelion distances of 30 AU or more, and semi-major axes of 150 AU or more.
 These extreme trans-Neptunian objects (ETNOs) can not reach such orbits without some perturbing object, which leads to the speculation of Planet Nine.